 Her attempt to nod made her wince.
 In her face’s fight with the bar’s bathroom counter, the counter had easily won.
 She only wished she’d had enough to drink to at least make it a good story.

 “A lot of people have a moment right before they fall asleep when they twitch, right?”
 The doctor didn’t stare at the red swelling she could feel throbbing against her otherwise pale skin.
-“Sometimes it’s a mental twitch, distracting your thought process.
+“And then sometimes it’s a mental twitch, distracting your thought process.
 Those are the partial onset seizures, the auras you’ve been having for years.”

-Even in her pocket, the notecard’s edges seemed sharp and reckless.
+Even in her pocket, the notecard’s edges seemed sharp and serious.
 She tried to pay attention, looking away from the quartered brain to meet his eyes.

 “And sometimes it’s a full body twitch, a generalized tonic-clonic seizure,” he continued.
 “That’s what you experienced tonight.”